SC-Robotics-2021/SCR_2022-23/Autonomy/AUTONOMY.md

 - https://developer.nvidia.com/cuda-downloads

 ## ROS2
-- Using ROS2 Architecture and Python to speak with Raspberry Pis and other sensors.
+- Using ROS2 Architecture and Python to speak with cameras and other sensors / hardware.
 - Using ROS2 version: Humble.

 ## On-board Computer